zold-io/blog.zold.io/_posts/2018/08/2018-08-13-blockchain.md

 all group members trust each other.
 I can't really understand what "private Blockchains" are for.
 If the network is private and owned by a single organization, the servers are trustworthy.
-What is the point of duplicating the data and paying for the data redundancy.
+What is the point of duplicating the data and paying for the data redundancy?
 Why can't we just use MySQL?